rl-institut/multi-vector-simulator/docs/model/components.rst

 Stratified thermal energy storage
 =================================

-Stratified thermal energy storage is defined by the two optional parameters `fixed_losses_relative` and `fixed_losses_absolute`.
-If they are not included in `storage_*.csv` or are equal to zero, then a normal generic storage is simulated.
+Stratified thermal energy storage is defined by the two optional parameters :code:`fixed_losses_relative` and :code:`fixed_losses_absolute`.
+If they are not included in :code:`storage_*.csv` or are equal to zero, then a normal generic storage is simulated.
 These two parameters are used to take into account temperature dependent losses of a thermal storage.
 To model a thermal energy storage without stratification, the two parameters are not set.
-The default values of `fixed_losses_relative` and `fixed_losses_absolute` are zero.
+The default values of :code:`fixed_losses_relative` and :code:`fixed_losses_absolute` are zero.
 Except for these two additional parameters the stratified thermal storage is implemented in the same way as other storage components.

 Precalculations of the `installedCap`, `efficiency`, `fixed_losses_relative` and `fixed_losses_absolute` can be done orientating on the stratified thermal storage component of `oemof.thermal  <https://github.com/oemof/oemof-thermal>`__.